 Global alcohol consumption remains stable at 6.4 litres of pure alcohol per person over the age of 15.

-Target 3.6: By 2020, halve the number of global deaths and injuries from road traffic
+Goal 3.6: By 2020, halve the number of global deaths and injuries from road traffic accidents

 Without sustained action, road traffic crashes are predicted to become the seventh leading cause of death by 2030.
 Road traffic deaths total 1.25 million yearly.
 90% of the worlds fatalities occur in low and middle income countries, even though these countries have approximately 54% of the world’s vehicles.
 Traffic related injuries are the leading cause of death among young people between 15 and 29 years old.